 Structure of the Deep Dive

 A report with the findings of these discussions to help the community understand the new challenges and opportunities for the open source movement posed by AI.
-The report will be published during Q4.
+The report will be published by the end of 2022.